Popniten/2dv610-assignment-2-pe22gq-oe222ca/2dv610-system-test.md

 ### Test-id: UC3.2c

-A faulty message was presented, instead of a 403 the result was that the server `unexpectedly closed the connection`.
+A `400 Bad Request` was returned from the server using Postman.

-### Test result: Failed.
+### Test result: Passed.

 ---